-A shortage of skilled labour in the automotive sector is a constraint on businesses operating in that sector as motor vehicle dealers make tremendous efforts to achieve high customer satisfaction in sales and service.
+A shortage of skilled labour in the automotive sector is a constraint on businesses operating in that sector.
 A survey conducted for the Victorian Automobile Chamber of Commerce (VACC) estimates a total shortage of 27,377 skilled personnel in 2016-17 and is estimated to grow to 35,083 during 2017-18, moderating slightly to 31,202 in 2018-19.
 The impact of skilled shortages includes loss of productivity, increased labour costs to retain skilled technicians, and use of sub-standard labour requiring greater supervision particularly in regional areas.
-The Skilling Australian Fund announced in the 2017-18 Budget was a commitment by the Australian Government to address skills shortages with a focus on apprenticeships, trainees and pre-apprenticeships and higher apprenticeships.
-AADA supports continuation of the Government’s investment in the fund.